iivanoo/covid-apps-observer/data/data_us/reports/resources/com.bcbsm.android.bcmi.onlinevisit___12.9.01.000_00/report.md

 > Had no video, even after several attemps.<br> :date: __2020-09-06 23:08:31__

 > Took a while to connect with the doctor.
 The appointment was really rushed and I was prescribed a medicine that didn't make sense.
 I called customer support to try to get info on why I was prescribed the certain medicine and was told I had to "take it or leave it or call a different doctor".
 Tried calling a different physician and the physician declined my call.
 I would rather go to ready care.<br> :date: __2020-07-03 21:36:58__

-> This tool has failed me twice now, trying again tomorrow.
-Your tech support said my end was fine, it on yours.
-It is not conducive to ones mental health to experience these failures when trying to get better.
-I could lose my job if I don't get to speak to a doctor soon.<br> :date: __2020-06-17 13:37:42__